-- 8. display responsibility and accountability for professional nursing practice; - collaborate with nurses, other health care providers, and clients in the delivery of holistic care that is responsive to changing needs and societal trends; and - 10. analyze current nursing and health care services and trends, and identify future health care needs.
+- 5. analyze and apply research findings to nursing practice and identify nursing research problems; - display values and behavior consistent with the culture of professional nursing; - display personal and leadership characteristics appropriate for professional nursing practice; - 8. display responsibility and accountability for professional nursing practice; - collaborate with nurses, other health care providers, and clients in the delivery of holistic care that is responsive to changing needs and societal trends; and - analyze current nursing and health care services and trends, and identify future health care needs.